aegis-icons/aegis-icons/CONTRIBUTING.md

 ### Finding source images
 Scour the logo resources (URL, data URI etc.) to find a vector-based image (SVG, AI, EPS, PDF).
 Here are things you can check:
 - Press kit on the company website (e.g. [Zenkit press kit](https://zenkit.com/en/press-kit/) contains `Zenkit_Logo1_Flat.eps`).
-  - Look for pages like: *Brand, Press, Media, Logos, Assets* etc.
+  - Look for pages like: *Brand, Press, Media, Logos, Assets, Marketing* etc.
 - Logo on company website; try right-clicking it and selecting *Save image as...*, and see if the save dialogue appears with SVG, **not** JPEG, PNG or other raster graphic format.
   - If right-clicking the image does not have an option for *Save image as...*, try using *Inspect* at the bottom of the right-click menu.
 This opens the developer tools which can reveal hidden URLs.
     - E.g. at [Floatplane](https://www.floatplane.com), inspecting the icon in the footer reveals the URL `https://frontend.floatplane.com/2.15.1/assets/images/logos/floatplane/icon-white.svg` which can be copied-and-pasted into the browser to open the image, and then saved normally.
   - Sometimes SVG is embedded as inline.
 Means that instead of linking to external file, whole SVG file code is added to the HTML (see [SVG code example](https://gist.github.com/krisu5/677a8a3478331498929a11b900741aa2)).
 In that case, copy the SVG code completely from HTML (often, website embedded SVG starts with `<svg class` and so forth & ends with `</svg>`), open your refer text editor and save copypasted text as `filename.svg`.
 You can test if the file works by opening in it into web browser.
-- Right-click the website and select *View page source*, then press *Ctrl+F* to open the search tool and type `SVG` to look for possible SVG vector files.
+- Right-click the website and select *View page source*, then press `Ctrl + F` to open the search tool and type `SVG` to look for possible SVG vector files.
 Web inspector is also useful and better tool for some (press `F12`).
   - E.g. [You Need A Budget](https://www.youneedabudget.com) reveals the hidden SVG resource in HTML metadata section `https://www-assets.youneedabudget.com/wp-content/themes/dupatta/dist/images/safari-pinned-tab_[random-alphanumerical].svg` which can be copied-and-pasted into the browser to open the image, and then saved normally).
+- Easier alternative way for finding SVGs from pages is using *[SVG Gobbler](https://github.com/rossmoody/svg-gobbler#readme)* browser extension (Chrome & Firefox).
+Doesn't need any permissions.
 - If everything has failed so far, then check [logo resources](#logos) section.
 - As last resort, you could try image tracing on Illustrator, Inkscape etc. Usually results varies from bad to kind of decent.
 Rule of thumb with tracing is using image that's high resolution, not many colors and doesn't have any artifacts.
   - [Vector Magic](https://vectormagic.com/) does way better job, but unfortunately they don't offer free services.